 1.3.2 Committee Structure and Decision Making

 The WRIA 15 Committee held its first meeting in October 2018.
-Between October 2018 and January 2021 [insert appropriate end date], the WRIA 15 Committee held 26 Committee meetings.
+Between October 2018 and January 2021, the WRIA 15 Committee held 28 Committee meetings.
 All Committee and workgroup meetings were open to the public.
-The WRIA 15 Committee met monthly, and as needed, to meet deadlines.
+The WRIA 15 Committee met monthly and as needed to meet deadlines.

-The two and a half years of planning consisted of training, research, and developing plan components.
+The two and a half years of planning consisted of training, research, and developing watershed plan components.
 Ecology technical staff, WRIA 15 Committee members, and partners presented on topics to provide context for components of the plan, such as an overview of WRIA 15 hydrogeology, water law, tribal treaty rights, salmon recovery, and local planning processes.

 Ecology staff chaired the WRIA 15 Committee and provided administrative support and technical assistance.
-Ecology contracted with consultants to provide facilitation and technical support for the WRIA 15 Committee.
-The facilitator supported the WRIA 15 Committee’s discussions and decision-making and coordinated recommendations for policy change and adaptive management.
-The technical consultants developed products that informed WRIA 15 Committee decisions and development of the plan.
-Examples include working with counties on growth projections, calculating consumptive use based on multiple methods, preparing maps and other tools to support decisions, and researching project ideas.
-The technical consultants brought a range of expertise to the Committee including hydrogeology, GIS analysis, fish biology, engineering, and planning.
-The technical consultants developed the technical memorandums referenced throughout this plan.
+Ecology contracted with consultants to provide facilitation and technical support for the Committee.
+The facilitator supported the Committee’s discussions and decision-making and coordinated recommendations for policy change and adaptive management.
+The technical consultants developed products that informed Committee decisions and development of the plan.
+Examples include working with counties on growth projections, calculating consumptive use using multiple methods, preparing maps and other tools to support decisions, and researching project ideas.
+The technical consultants brought a range of expertise to the Committee including hydrogeology, geographic information system (GIS) analysis, fish biology, engineering, and planning.
+The technical consultants developed the technical memorandums referenced throughout this watershed plan.

-The WRIA 15 Committee established two workgroups to support planning efforts and to achieve specific tasks.
-The Technical Workgroup focused on preparing recommendations for permit-exempt well projections and consumptive use estimates.
+The WRIA 15 Committee established two workgroups to support planning efforts and to achieve specific tasks:

+The Technical Workgroup focused on preparing recommendations for PE well projections and consumptive use estimates.

 The Project Workgroup focused on developing and reviewing projects within the Committee’s project inventory (additional workgroups that met only one time covered topics such as beaver management, policies, and adaptive management).

 The workgroups were open to all WRIA 15 Committee members as well as non-Committee members that brought capacity or expertise not available on the Committee.
 The workgroups made no binding decisions but presented information to the Committee as either recommendations or findings.
-The WRIA 15 Committee acted on workgroup recommendations, as it deemed appropriate.
+The Committee acted on workgroup recommendations, as deemed appropriate.

 During the initial WRIA 15 Committee meetings, members developed and agreed to operating principles.
-The operating principles set forward a process for meeting, participation expectations, procedures for voting, structure of the WRIA 15 Committee, communication, and other needs in order to support the WRIA 15 Committee in reaching agreement on a final plan.
+The operating principles established a process for meetings, participation expectations, procedures for voting, structure of the Committee, communication, and other needs in order to support the Committee in reaching consensus on a final plan.